Uneo7/WHMCS-Anti-Spam-Addon/README.md

 A simple addon to block disposable emails and enforce email validation

 ## Installation
-Just upload the folder into `modules/addon` and activate it, no configuration required :)
+Just upload the folder into `modules/addon` and activate it, no configuration required :smiley: